-The credits show the time it took to complete the game, with a new picture of Samus if you beat the game under 5 hours or 3 hours.
+The credits show the time it took to complete the game, with a new picture of Samus if you beat the game under five hours or three hours.
 But the game doesn’t tell you that.
 You have to discover it on your own.
 And I did!
 All on my own, without anybody else telling me I had to do it, I started playing the game again, and again, and again, to lower my time.
 I remember my greatest accomplishment being that I could finish the game at 100% items collected under 2 hours 50 minutes.
 It’s nothing special, but god it felt fast when I did it when I was a teenager.

 Metroid was already a great expression of R&D1’s way to make video games.
 It showed the core tenet of R&D1; giving the players tools to accomplish the task at hand.
 It very wonderfully used this mantra to great effect.
 It took the same initial idea as The Legend of Zelda, making an action game out of the general concepts seen in Dragon Quest.
 It arrived at a different result because Yokoi’s team focused on tools, not sandboxes.

 Here with Metroid II: Return of Samus, we have the same internal studio (albeit with a mostly different credited staff) refining their ideas for an exploration game on the system the people at R&D1 designed themselves.
-They added some more tools to her arsenal, namely the Space Jump, and more importantly expanded the importance of the boss battles.
+They added some more tools to her arsenal, namely the Space Jump and Spider Ball, and more importantly expanded the importance of the boss battles.
 Instead of only opening the door to the final area by beating two bosses, the sequel made beating the 39 + 8 bosses of the game the whole point, gameplay-wise and story-wise.
 Defeating Metroids opened the next area for exploration.
-It gated the game, making it somewhat easier to explore on a smaller screen, and more importantly turned the bosses into the vital tools of your missions.
+It gated the game, making it somewhat easier to explore on a smaller screen, and more importantly turned beating the bosses into the vital tools of your missions.